LambdaMathematician/arcdps_check/README.md

 Right click it and select Run With Powershell.

-Lines 2-10 in the script can be removed if you are confident.
+Lines 2-10 in the script can be removed if you know the $myFile variable is correct.